SAIS-S2S-Technology/Roadmap/Reading list.md

 * [The Malicious Use of Artificial Intelligence: Forecasting, Prevention and Mitigation](https://arxiv.org/ftp/arxiv/papers/1802/1802.07228.pdf) (Miles Brundage et al. — report)

 ### On AI Explainability and Interpretability

+* [What does Explainable AI really mean?
+A New Conceptualization of Perspectives](https://arxiv.org/pdf/1710.00794.pdf) (Derek Doran, Sarah Schulz and Tarek R. Besold — paper)

 ### On Education and Work